- 19 RSHC Attorneys Named to 2024 Best Lawyers: Ones to Watch® in America

 Michigan Law Alumni Club of Chicago, Steering Committee

-Ariel feels a duty to have public service be a key part of her professional career and, therefore, has devoted significant time to pro bono initiatives.
-This service has included representing homeowners and families against fraudulent claims and house foreclosures, acting as a field attorney during elections to ensure voter access and eliminate voting barriers, and presenting courses on legal issues to students at Chicago Public Schools.
+Ariel feels a professional and moral duty to make public service a key part of her career and, therefore, has devoted significant time to pro bono initiatives.
+This work has included defending homeowners and families against improper house foreclosures, breach of contract claims, and fraud claims, acting as a field attorney during elections to ensure voter access and eliminate voting barriers, and presenting courses on legal issues to public school students.